Help Center/ Cloud Container Engine/ User Guide/ Observability/ Best Practices/ Monitoring Custom Metrics Using Cloud Native Cluster Monitoring

 CMD ["nginx", "-g", "daemon off;"]

-4. Use this Dockerfile to build an image and upload it to SWR.
+4. Use this Dockerfile to create an image and upload it to SWR.
 The image name is nginx:exporter.
 For details about how to upload an image, see Uploading an Image Through a Container Engine Client.

 2. Run the login command copied in the previous step on the node.
 If the login is successful, the message "Login Succeeded" is displayed.